Lyn-Mansfield/league-pick-2-win/README.md

 ></iframe>

 Here we can see that losing teams tend to die much more on average than winning teams, which suggests that wins tend to be very one-sided rather than close matches.

+The next bivariate analysis we performed was the average damage mitigated per minute between the 5 different position types.
 <iframe
   src="assets/bivariate_2.html"
   width="620"
-  height="840"
+  height="420"
   frameborder="0"
 ></iframe>

-Here we can see how each position on the map varies in how much damaged is done and how much damage is mitigated there.
-This suggests that teams are more defense-oriented in jungle, whereas the mid and bot lanes sees a lot more actual combat.
+Here we can see how each position on the map varies in how much damage is done and how much damage is mitigated there.
+This suggests that teams are more defense-oriented in the jungle, whereas the mid and bot lanes see a lot more actual combat.

 ### Interesting Aggregates